How to Become a Product Manager: The Ultimate Guide

 What is a product manager?

 A product manager is the person within the organization who leads product management for a specific product.
-Product managers have the varied skillsets needed to scope a product, coordinate teams to create it on time and within expectations, and continually improve the product through its life cycle.
+They have the varied skillsets needed to scope a product, coordinate teams to create it on time and within expectations, and continually improve the product throughout its life cycle.

-To accomplish this, product managers use data analysis and market research skills to identify gaps in the market.
+To accomplish this, product managers use data analysis and market research skills to identify market gaps.
 Then, they develop use cases to create a product to fill those gaps.
-They define the product vision and strategy and secure stakeholder buy-in.
-Then, they create product roadmaps and work to keep all teams aligned and moving in the same direction.
+They also define the product vision and strategy and secure stakeholder buy-in.
+Ultimately, product managers set product roadmaps and work to keep all teams aligned and moving in the same direction.

 Product managers shepherd that product from concept to completion by coordinating with multidisciplinary teams to build, test, and launch the product.
 They aim to deliver products on time, within budget, and aligned with the project scope.